 The Engagement Letter and these General Terms constitute the entire agreement between the parties relating to the provision of the services detailed in the Engagement Letter and these documents supersede all prior representations, agreements, negotiations or understandings, whether oral or in writing.

-Any notices in connection with our engagement can be served by recorded delivery first class post, or by fax or email to the address made known to us on commencement of the engagement.
-However, a notice served by fax or email will not be valid unless a copy of the notice is sent by recorded delivery on the day of transmission.
+Any notices, by either party, in connection with our engagement can be served by recorded delivery, registered post or by fax or email to the registered office address of each party.
+However, a notice served by fax or email will not be valid unless a copy of the notice is sent by recorded delivery or registered post on the day of transmission.